yueliu1999/Awesome-Deep-Graph-Clustering/README.md

 # Awesome-Deep-Graph-Clustering

+Deep graph clustering, which aims to reveal the underlying graph structure and divide the nodes into different groups, has attracted intensive attention in recent years.

 Awesome Deep Graph Clustering is a collection of state-of-the-art (SOTA), novel deep graph clustering methods (papers, codes and datasets).
 Any other interesting papers and codes are welcome.
 Any problems, please contact yueliu19990731@163.com.